jim-shaw-bluenote/jim-shaw-bluenote.github.io/_pages/about.md

 <!------>

-I develop algorithms/tools/theory for [biological sequence analysis](https://en.wikipedia.org/wiki/Sequence_analysis) and its downstream applications.
-I tend to approach computational biology with a "full-stack approach", starting from [algorithms backed by theory](https://www.genome.org/cgi/doi/10.1101/gr.277637.122) to engineering [widely-used software](https://github.com/bluenote-1577).
+I develop algorithms/software/theory for [biological sequence analysis](https://en.wikipedia.org/wiki/Sequence_analysis) and apply these bioinformatics approaches to investigate microbiome genomics.
+I like to approach computational biology with a "full-stack approach", starting from [algorithms backed by theory](https://www.genome.org/cgi/doi/10.1101/gr.277637.122) to engineering [widely-used software](https://github.com/bluenote-1577), and then hopefully discovering something interesting about how microbes evolve.

-My computational work is driven by my interest in unraveling the latent complexity of microbiomes.
-The tremendous activity of microbial communities that live around us have important functional consequences.
 Two common themes define my work:

-1. How do we obtain _novel insights_ from microbiome data through _principled_ computational methods?
+1. How do we obtain _novel insights_ from microbiome genome evolution through _principled_ computational and analytical methods?
-2. How can we _democratize_ the massive computational analysis of microbial omics data?
+2. How can we leverage sophisticated bioinformatics algorithms to _democratize_ and _improve_ the massive computational analysis of microbial omics data?

 For example, see my work on [ultrafast microbial divergence computation](https://www.nature.com/articles/s41592-023-02018-3), [rapid metagenome profiling](https://doi.org/10.1038/s41587-024-02412-y), and [long-read metagenome assembly](https://www.biorxiv.org/content/10.1101/2025.09.05.674543v1).